cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 - [ ] CBC extractions
 	- what does a recovery in coral look like?
 - [ ] order more qubit tubes
+	- new standards are reading 76 & 6638, used to be half of both
+	-
 - [ ] read review paper for lab meeting
 - [ ] consolidate SACNAS experience
 - [ ] concur receipt upload (check in about colombia)